ELPROFESSOR96/discord-developer-badge-bot/README.md

 ```python
 python main.py
 ```
+Wait for it to say "We have logged in as (input your bot's username)"

 KEEP THE REPL OPEN AND RUNNING WHEN YOU USE THE BOT COMMAND!

 And run the command in the server